Kubernetes is an Apache 2.0 Open Source container orchestration platform, or a container orchestrator.

 Application workloads are deployed as pods on a set of worker nodes that constitute the data plane.
 Each node runs a container runtime, usually Docker.
 However, support for other container runtimes is available, via Container Runtime Interface (CRI).
 Container runtime details are discussed in Container Runtime Concepts.

-Worker nodes are used to run workloads, as pods.
-Pods are scheduled to nodes and closely monitored.
-A pod is a wrapper that allows containers to run on Kubernetes and it is the atomic unit of deployment in Kubernetes.
-A pod may include one one or more containers.
-Pods come and go - if a pod dies, it is not resurrected, but its failure is detected by the lack of response from configured probes that test container expected behavior and, depending on configuration, another pod may be scheduled as replacement.
+Worker nodes are used to run workloads, deployed as pods.
+Pods are scheduled to nodes and then they are closely monitored.
+A pod is a wrapper that allows one or more containers to run on Kubernetes and it is the atomic unit of deployment in Kubernetes.
+Pods come and go - if a pod dies, it is not resurrected, but its failure is detected by the lack of response from configured probes that test expected container behavior and, depending on configuration, another pod may be scheduled as replacement.
 In consequence, the IP address of an individual pod cannot be relied on.
 Pod, containers and probes are discussed in Pod and Container Concepts.

 Because the pods and their IPs are ephemeral, Kubernetes introduces an additional mechanism aimed at providing stable access point to a set of equivalent pods that belong to the same application: a service.
 A service can be thought of stable networking access for a continuously changing set of pods.
 A service's IP address and port can be relied on to not change for the life of the service.
 All live pods represented by a service at a moment in time are known as service "endpoints" - in fact, there is a Kubernetes resource representing a live pod within the context of a service, and it is called endpoint.
 There are several types of services: ClusterIP, NodePort and LoadBalancer.
 The association between services and pods is loose - it is established logically by the service's selector, which is a label-based mechanism: a pod "belongs" to a service if the service's selector matches the pod's labels.
 Services are explained at length in the Service Concepts section and selectors in Selector Concepts.
 A layer 7 complement to services, named Ingress, is available.
 Ingresses are discussed in Ingress Concepts.